epfl-si/wp-gutenberg-epfl/frontend/epfl-infoscience-search/README.md

   - TTL: More than the short one
 - db
   - a copy of the short cache.
 Used when we transit from an engine to another, and the urls are no more compatible.
 So we still have some data to provide.
+  - Later, it will be a readonly table used only to keep results for the old infoscience block.
   - use: a custom table
   - type: eternal
   - TTL: as long as the data in the table 'epfl_infoscience_cache_db' exists.